Are you planning one day in Key West, Florida? See how to get the most out of this beloved popular destination in less than a day in Key West.

 Don’t miss the infamous southernmost point that marks the southern tip of the continental US.

 Warning: there will more than likely be a long line for pictures.
-Personally, we decided not to wait in that line, but this is YOUR vacation.
+We decided not to wait in that line, but this is YOUR vacation.
 You decide what you want to stop and take pictures with.
 Do what feels best for you.

 Other Key West Tours to Consider